tangledgroup/llama-cpp-wasm/README.md

 Once build is complete you can find `llama.cpp` built in `build` directory.

 ## Deploy

-Basically, you can copy past `dist/llama` after build to your project and use as vanilla JavaScript library/module.
+Basically, you can copy/paste `dist/llama` directory after build to your project and use as vanilla JavaScript library/module.

 **index.html**